petros-d/docs/cloud/deployment-metrics.md

 ## Overview

-The Astronomer UI contains a suite of metrics that show real-time data related to the performance and health of your Deployments.
-Viewing metrics is a useful first step for troubleshooting or rethinking the code you run on your Deployments.
+The Astronomer UI exposes a suite of observability metrics that show real-time data related to the performance and health of your Deployments.
+These metrics are a useful reference as you troubleshoot issues and can inform how you allocate resources.
+They can also help you estimate the cost of your Deployments.
 This document explains each available metric and where to find them.

 ## Deployment Health

-The Deployment health status is a metric that appears on the top of your Deployment's information page.
-Your Deployment's health is based on whether its Airflow components are running as expected.
+Deployment health appears as a real-time status at the top of your Deployment's information page.
+Deployment health is meant to show whether or not the most important components within your Deployment are running as expected.

 ![Deployment Health status](/img/docs/deployment-health.png)

 Deployment health can have one of two statuses:

-- **Healthy**: The Deployment's webserver and scheduler are running as expected.
+- **Healthy** (Green): The Airflow Webserver and Scheduler are both healthy and running as expected.
-- **Unhealthy**: This status can mean one of two things:
+- **Unhealthy** (Red): This status can mean one of two things:

-    - The Deployment's webserver and/or scheduler are restarting or having issues that require further investigation.
-    - Your Deployment was recently created, and its webserver and scheduler are still spinning up in your cluster.
+    - Your Deployment was recently created and the Airflow Webserver and Scheduler are still spinning up.
+    - Your Deployment's Webserver and/or Scheduler are restarting or otherwise not in a healthy, running state.

+If your Deployment is unhealthy, we recommend checking the status of your tasks and waiting for a few minutes.
+If your Deployment is unhealthy for more than 5 minutes, we recommend [reviewing Scheduler logs](scheduler-logs.md) in the Astronomer UI or reaching out to [Astronomer Support](https://support.astronomer.io).
 ## Deployment Performance

 Each Deployment includes four high-level performance charts which you can view from both the **Deployments** menu and individual Deployment pages.
 They include: